A/B testing can be as simple as reciting the alphabet.

 It’s important to note that this number doesn’t necessarily reflect the actual conversion rates seen during the test, but a hypothesis based on the data collected.

-Finally, the probability to beat baseline column shows probability that a variant will get better results for a target objective than the original version.
-This percentage starts at 50%, to account for chance, and increases (or decreases) as both pages accumulate results.
+Finally, the Probability to Beat Baseline column shows probability that a variant will get better results for a target objective than the original version.
+This percentage starts at 50 percent, to account for chance, and increases (or decreases) as both pages accumulate results.

 At the bottom of your summary card, you’ll see an experiment sessions graph that shows any session where the experiment executed.
-This includes sessions during which the user did not see the experiment.
+This includes sessions during which the visitor did not see the experiment.

-Subsequent sessions are also included in experiment sessions to show conversions that occur after a user is included.
+Subsequent sessions are also included in experiment sessions to show conversions that occur after a visitor is included.

 The next card in the reporting tab is the Improvement overview.
 This report gets into more detail regarding each variant’s performance for your target objectives.